 Example answer:

-9. How do you handle constructive criticism?
+9. How do you handle tight deadlines and pressure in your projects?

 Why you might get asked this: